jnicol/tweet-php/README.md

 # TweetPHP

-A PHP class for fetching tweets from a Twitter user's timeline, and rendering them as an HTML list.
+A PHP class for querying the Twitter API and rendering the returned tweets as an HTML list.

 ## Features

 - Works with Twitter API v1.1
 - Tweets are cached to avoid exceeding Twitter’s API request rate limits
-- A fallback is provided in case the twitter feed fails to load
+- A fallback is provided in case the API request fails
-- Retweets and @replies can optionally be ignored
 - A configuration parameter allows you to specify how many tweets are displayed
 - Dates can optionally be displayed in “Twitter style”, e.g. “12 minutes ago”
 - You can customize the HTML that wraps your tweets, tweet status and meta information

+## Authentication

+To interact with Twitter's API you will need to create a Twitter application at: https://dev.twitter.com/apps

+After creating your app you will need to take note of following API values: "Consumer key", "Consumer secret", "Access token", "Access token secret"

 ## Usage

-To interact with Twitter's API you will need an API KEY, which you can create at: https://dev.twitter.com/apps

-After creating your API Key you will need to take note of following values: "Consumer key", "Consumer secret", "Access token", "Access token secret"

-Those values can be passed as options to the class constructor, along with the Twitter screen name you wish to query:
+Your API credentials values can be passed as options to the class constructor, along with the any other configuration options:

     $TweetPHP = new TweetPHP(array(
       'consumer_key'        => 'xxxxxxxxxxxxxxxxxxxxx',
       'consumer_secret'     => 'xxxxxxxxxxxxxxxxxxxxx',
       'access_token'        => 'xxxxxxxxxxxxxxxxxxxxx',
       'access_token_secret' => 'xxxxxxxxxxxxxxxxxxxxx',
-      'twitter_screen_name'       => 'yourusername'
+      'api_params'          => array('screen_name' => 'yourusername')
     ));

 Then you can display the results like so: